-- (1) The remaining 48.95% equity interests are owned by Huzhou Meiman Investment Management LLP, an unaffiliated third party. - (2) On December 16, 2020, an affiliate controlled by Mr. Dong Hu, our chairman of the board of directors and Chief Executive Officer, acquired 0.0036% of the equity interests in Zhejiang Ebang Communication Technology Co., Ltd.
+(1) The remaining 48.95% equity interest is owned by Huzhou Meiman Investment Management LLP, an unaffiliated third party.

+(2) The remaining 0.0036% equity interest is owned by an unaffiliated individual.

 SELECTED CONSOLIDATED FINANCIAL AND OPERATING DATA

 The following selected consolidated statements of operations and comprehensive loss data and cash flow data for the years ended December 31, 2018 and 2019 and summary consolidated balance sheets data as of December 31, 2018 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The summary selected consolidated statements of operations and comprehensive loss data and cash flow data for the six months ended June 30, 2019 and 2020 and summary consolidated balance sheets data as of June 30, 2020 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.